• Overview

 11. How does the US 101/I-580 Multi-Modal and Local Access Improvement project address congestion on Bellam Boulevard?

-As currently conceived, the direct connector project will include improvements along Bellam Boulevard regardless of which connector alternative is selected.
+As currently conceived, the 101-580 project will include improvements along Bellam Boulevard regardless of which alternative is selected.
 TAM is considering the following improvements:

 • Replacing the eastbound Bellam Boulevard undercrossing structure, which would provide more width for bike and pedestrian safety improvements.

-• Improving traffic circulation and turn movement along the Bellam corridor and ramps.
+• Improving traffic circulation and turn movements along the Bellam corridor and ramps.

 • Increasing spacing and timing of the signals.